Skullcap

 Traditional folk practices across cultures included:

-• Tucking dried sprigs into travel pouches to ward off nightmares during journeys
+• Tucking dried sprigs into travel pouches to ward off nightmares

 • Weaving it into dream pillows for restful sleep

-• Creating protective sachets to carry during stressful times
+• Creating protective sachets for stressful times

 Side Effects and Contraindications